pmucha/go-functional/README.md

 # Go functional

-A library providing simple utilities helpful in everyday programming written in a functional manner -- curried, iteratee-first data-last.
+A library providing simple utilities helpful in everyday programming written in a functional manner.
+They are curried if possible and reasonable.
+They are built as "iteratee-first data-last", meaning:
+`[do-what] -- [do how] -- [to what]` returning `result, error`.
+For example: do `Map`, do `func`, to `slice`, returning `new slice` and possible error.

-All functions use generics, so they require Go ver.
+Most functions use generics, so they require Go ver.
 1.18+.

 ## Installation